borhansiddque/borhansiddque/README.md

 ## 🚀 About Me

 - 💻 I love coding and solving problems.
-- 📚 I'm always eager to learn new technologies and improve my .
+- 📚 I'm always eager to learn new technologies and improve my skills.
 - 🌐 I enjoy working on web development, data science, and machine learning projects.

 ## 🛠️ Skills